 - Despite the developments supporting transformation of the energy sector in recent times, energy-related carbon dioxide emissions have continued to rise over the last five years and reached record levels in 2018.
 According to IEA, CO2 emitted from coal combustion was responsible for over 0.3°C of the 1°C increase in global average annual surface temperatures above pre-industrial levels, making coal the single largest source of global temperature increase. - 2.
-In 2019, 36.5% of the global electricity generated was produced using coal.
+In 2019, worldwide coal production was 7953 Mt accounting for 36.5% of global electricity generation in 2019.
 Furthermore, there is approximately 2,000 GW of coal-based generation capacity worldwide.
-There are more than 15,000 active coal mines globally, heavily concentrated in South and East Asia where China alone produces more than 1.8 billion tons of coal per year from more than 10,000 mines; and India, Pakistan, Indonesia, Philippines and Vietnam produce another 0.6 billion tons (2017).
+There are more than 15,000 active coal mines globally, heavily concentrated in South and East Asia where China alone produces more than 1.8 billion tons of coal per year from more than 10,000 mines; and India, Pakistan, Indonesia, Philippines and Vietnam produce another 561 million tons (2017).